The Blue Ledges Trail is a short, easy hike to the Hudson River and provides great views of the famous cliffs and beautiful swimming hole.

 Hike to Blue Ledges on the Hudson River

 The 2.5-mile trail to the Blue Ledges passes through beautiful forests and then drops steeply to the Hudson River.
 The trail is located in the public Forest Preserve in the Hudson Gorge Wilderness area.
 The trailhead is located on the North Woods Club Road in Minerva, Essex County, off of Route 28N.
-The trail leads to the riverside, with great views of famous Blue Ledges cliffs.
+The trail leads to the riverside, with great views of the famous Blue Ledges cliffs.
 There is a small beach and large boulders for exploring up and down the river.
 The area is popular for swimming in the summer.

 The trail begins across the road from the parking area on the North Woods Club Road, crossing over a small stream before reaching the trail register.
 After that, it continues south and skirts around a pond that can be seen from the trail.
 It then breaks away from the pond and continues directly south towards the Hudson River.
-The trail is in relatively good condition, though there multiple muddy areas, some with stepping stones placed for crossing.
+The trail is in relatively good condition, though there are multiple muddy areas, some with stepping stones placed for crossing.
 The surrounding forest is mixed northern hardwoods.

 Descent to the Hudson River